 “I spent 27 years in the military defending your right to vote; NOW, I get out to make sure it counts.” – Robert, Precinct 250

 - Attend a required Election Worker info meeting.

 - Pass the basic skills assessment on the application.

 - Provide a social security card for payroll purposes.

 ELECTION WORKER INFO MEETING

 All potential Election Workers are required to attend an informational meeting that provides an overview of the process and will have the opportunity to fill out an application to work at the polls.
 No compensation is available for Election Worker info meetings.

 Election Workers working in a precinct other than their voting precinct are encouraged to request a mail-in ballot and return the voted ballot to our office before election day or vote early at one of our early voting sites.

-if you would like to register to attend an orientation, click here, call us at 863-534-5888, or e-mail email@example.com.
+if you would like to register to attend an election worker INFO MEETING, click here, call us at 863-534-5888, or e-mail email@example.com.